What are you taught – “Which metrics should you measure for an online campaign?”

 Over the years, having run over 5000 campaigns and delivered a million leads; we at Amura had to always face doubts:

 - The figures are good – but is there any impact on our bookings?

 - Online can generate leads at a high quantum but not quality ones.

-The only way to prove delivery of quality leads was based on manual reports that we received from the sales teams at the clients end.
-The reports could be biased, were most of the times delayed; which meant we didn’t always have facts to prove our campaign ROI.
-Being a technology and data driven company, we decided – “We need to track end to end marketing and sales events on a single platform”.
+The only way to prove the delivery of quality leads was based on manual reports that we received from the sales teams at the client's end.
+The reports could be biased, where most of the times delayed; which meant we didn’t always have facts to prove our campaign ROI.
+Being a technology and data-driven company, we decided – “We need to track end to end marketing and sales events on a single platform”.
 That gave birth to Sell.Do.
-Sell.Do has helped us track all the above mentioned conversion stages – most of it is automated, rest via integration into the clients business process.
+Sell.Do has helped us track all the above-mentioned conversion stages – most of it is automated, rest via integration into the clients business process.

 Q. How does one use sales data to analyse a campaign?

 A. We have the above report (see infographic) for almost all of our clients.
 When we are generating some 1000 odd leads every day, having this analysis helps us a lot.
 You can see the report gives us a clear picture of conversion at different stages.
 As a marketer, I consider a site visit to be a good enough parameter when I am measuring ROI for a short period like the one mentioned above.
 Bookings data is something we look at for leads that came in via similar campaigns in the past.
 For real-time analysis, I would recommend, you analyze just the first 4 metrics.

 We keep collecting data and have a knowledge base used internally.
 A knowledge base that tells us – for a specific target audience and certain price point; which publisher gives the best inquiry to bookings ratio.
 So the next time we have a similar campaign, we already begin with a very focused and high converting one.
 So the learning can be at a micro level (within the same campaign) and at a macro level (across campaigns and useful for future campaigns).

 Q. How frequently do you adjust the campaigns based on this data?